St. Thomas Island,

-St. Thomas, a U.S. Territory, is the gateway isle of the U.S. Virgin Islands in the Caribbean and is a home port to many luxury crewed charter yachts located in Charlotte Amalie and Red Hook.
-With frequent flights from the U.S., St. Thomas is a convenient port in which to start a crewed yacht charter to cruise the U.S. and the British Virgin Islands.
+St. Thomas Yacht Charters board in St. Thomas, a U.S. Territory, which is the gateway isle of the U.S. Virgin Islands in the Caribbean and is a home port to many luxury crewed charter yachts located in Charlotte Amalie and Red Hook.
+With frequent flights from the U.S., St. Thomas is a convenient port in which to start all crewed St. Thomas yacht charters to cruise the U.S. and the British Virgin Islands.

 Originally colonized by the Dutch West India Company in the mid 1600’s; soon after, Denmark-Norway conquered the island and by 1672 had established control through the Danish West India and Guinea Company.
 St. Thomas, and the adjacent islands of St. John and St. Croix were divided into plantations with sugar cane as the predominant crop.
 In 1691, the primary settlement on the island was renamed Charlotte Amalie in honor of the wife of Danish King Christian V. Charlotte Amalie is today the capital city of the USVI.

 Over several centuries the sugar trade gradually declined.
 A local islander, David Hamilton Jackson, persuaded Denmark to sell the islands of St. Thomas, St. John and St. Croix to the U.S. in 1917, given the harbors and fortifications of St. Thomas, which was felt by the United States to be of strategic importance.